m-t-abbasi/Hybrid-GCN-Air-Quality-Prediction/Data Collection/README.md

 Air Data: Air Quality Data Collected at Outdoor Monitors Across the US This dataset provides comprehensive information on air quality collected at outdoor monitors across the United States.
 The data is made available by the U.S. Environmental Protection Agency (EPA) and includes measurements such as the concentration of particulate matter (PM2.5, PM10), ozone (O₃), nitrogen dioxide (NO₂), sulfur dioxide (SO₂), carbon monoxide (CO), and other pollutants over various time intervals.

-The dataset is readily accessible on the **EPA’s official website**, available in CSV format for download or through an API for seamless integration.
-To explore and utilize the data, visit the [**EPA Air Quality Data Portal**](https://www.epa.gov/outdoor-air-quality-data).
+The dataset is readily accessible on the EPA’s official website, available in CSV format for download or through an API for seamless integration.
+To explore and utilize the data, visit the [EPA Air Quality Data Portal](https://www.epa.gov/outdoor-air-quality-data).

 ---

 📍 Beijing, China